KendallRey/Todo-App-in-NextJS/README.md

 - Other packages I used:
   - Axios
   - Zod (for validations & schema types)
-  - MUI (the that one switch component, toggle theme)
   - React Query for Fetching, (Create, Update)
     - server actions for mark as done (update) and delete
   - Next-Themes for theme